 A random stool collection; sometimes a 72-hour stool collection

-For a 72-hour stool collection, follow your healthcare practitioner's instructions; this may include consuming 50-150 grams of fat a day in your diet for 2-3 days prior to and during the stool collection period.
+For a 72-hour stool collection, follow the instructions from the lab performing the test or your healthcare practitioner.
+This may include consuming 50-150 grams of fat a day in your diet for 2-3 days prior to and during the stool collection period.

 This test measures the amount of fat in a stool sample.
-Excess fecal fat (termed steatorrhea) may be an indication that a person's digestive system is not working properly and/or that the individual has a condition affecting the digestion of food and absorption of nutrients (malabsorption).
+Excess fecal fat (termed steatorrhea) may be an indication that your digestive system is not working properly and/or that you have a condition affecting the digestion of food and absorption of nutrients (malabsorption).

-If there are not enough pancreatic enzymes or bile available, then fat and other foods cannot be properly digested.
-If a condition prevents the intestines from absorbing nutrients, then they are "lost" by excretion in the stool.
-In both cases – improper digestion or absorption – the affected person can experience symptoms associated with malabsorption and, in severe cases, symptoms of malnutrition and vitamin deficiency.
-If the condition prevents the digestion and/or absorption of fats from the diet, then excess fat is present in the stool and the person may experience prolonged diarrhea with stomach pain, cramps, bloating, gas, and weight loss.
+- If there are not enough pancreatic enzymes or bile available, then fat and other foods cannot be properly digested and cannot be efficiently absorbed.
+If a condition prevents the intestines from absorbing nutrients, then they are eliminated in the stool.
+In both cases – improper digestion or absorption – you can experience symptoms associated with malabsorption and, in severe cases, symptoms of malnutrition and vitamin deficiency.
+If the condition prevents you from digesting and absorbing fats from the diet, then excess fat is present in the stool and you may experience persistent diarrhea with stools that are loose and foul-smelling (steatorrhea).

 Fat in stool may be detected with the qualitative fecal fat test, which generally determines the presence or absence of excess fat.
-This is the simplest test for fecal fat and is performed by placing a suspension of treated or untreated stool onto a glass slide, adding a fat stain, and observing the number and size of fat globules that are present.
+This test is performed by placing a suspension of treated or untreated stool onto a glass slide, adding a fat stain, and observing the number and size of fat globules that are present.
+It should be performed by an experienced professional.

 How is the sample collected for testing?